What is Google Shopping & How Does it Work?

 Google Search pay-per-click links typically attract around 20 percent of the total volume of traffic.
 The remaining 80 percent goes to the organic results, even if they are less relevant than the ad.

 The reason for this effect is simple: consumers have learned over the years that organic pages are generally more trustworthy than their paid counterparts.
-Getting noticed on regular search, therefore, is a challenge.
+Getting noticed on a regular search, therefore, is a challenge.

 The setup of the Google Shopping platform, however, is different.
 Here, the majority of results that appear on the first page are promoted products.
 If users want to find organic results for their search terms, they need to click through to the second or third page.
 Most don’t bother.